kmatchu/KM_Strategy_Microservice/README.md

 Created by Kevin Mathew on 5/20/24
 Receives a get request with "High", "Medium", or "Low" and responds with an appropriate investment strategy.

 This program currently runs on a local server.
-Download the code, then open the file in terminal and type 'npm init', 'npm install', and then 'npm start' to start the local server at http://localhost:5000
+Download the code, then open the file in terminal and type 'npm init', 'npm install', and then 'npm start' to start the local server at http://localhost:5000.
+Update the Cors requirement to `origin: ${URL}` where URL is the url of the program making the get request.
+For example, a local React program usually makes the request from http://localhost:8000.

 HOW TO REQUEST DATA:
 Your program should make a GET request to `http://localhost:5000/strategy?risk_tolerance=${risk_variable}`, where 'risk_variable' is equal to "High", "Medium", or "Low".
 Anything else will cause an error.